lpouillo/vm5k/README.md

 G5KDeployCloud
 ==============

-Automate virtual machines deployment on Grid5000 in a global KaVLAN..
+Automate virtual machines deployment on Grid5000 in a global KaVLAN.

 ## Prerequisites